shadpre/Email-Client/README.md

   - ⏱️ Be patient - processing 20k+ emails takes time
   - 📊 Monitor progress bar for status updates
   - 💾 Close other memory-intensive applications
+  - 📅 Use date filters to reduce dataset size for faster processing

+### Date Filter Issues

+- **Date filter not working as expected**:
+  - ✅ Ensure your email server supports IMAP SEARCH with date criteria
+  - ✅ Check that email dates are properly formatted
+  - ✅ Some servers may have timezone differences affecting date calculations
+  - ✅ Try broader date ranges if specific dates don't return expected results

 ### Application Won't Start